This post contains affiliate links. As an Amazon associate, I earn from qualifying purchases.

 1) Spaceship Earth

 Spaceship Earth is a ride dedicated to one of old Walt’s obsessions, technological innovation.
 You can choose the language for the narration of the ride, but the English version is currently narrated by Dame Judi Dench (!!!)
 The ride shows you the progress of humanity from the creation of fire to the invention of the personal computer.

 Humans!
 Where would we be without ourselves?
 I was especially impressed that the ride credited Islamic scholars with mathematical innovation.
 Way to be inclusive, Disney!

 This ultra popular ride is in The Land building.
-I suggest getting a Fast Pass for about 9:30 for this one because the lines usually go up to 90 minutes pretty quickly.
-Basically it’s a flight simulation that makes you feel like you are Soarin’ over a myriad world wonders, from Neuschwanstein Castle to Iguacu Falls.
+Get here as soon as you can because the lines usually go up to 90 minutes pretty quickly.
+I always get a Lightning Lane pass for this if it’s available.
+Basically Soarin’ is a flight simulation that makes you feel like you are Soarin’ over a myriad world wonders, from Neuschwanstein Castle to Iguacu Falls.